Skip to main content

 Change whether "yearly" snapshots are removed from the source system

-When you select the "yearly" backup label for a backup policy for any of your volumes, the Snapshot copy that is created is very large.
+When you select the "yearly" backup label for a backup policy for any of your volumes, the snapshot that is created is very large.
 By default, these yearly snapshots are deleted automatically from the source system after being transferred to object storage.
 You can change this default behavior from the Yearly Snapshot Deletion section.

 Steps